 Some of the benefit programs are offered annually during the benefit open enrollment period that is designated each fall.
 Selections become effective Jan.
-1 of the following year and cannot be changed during that calendar year unless a qualifying “change in family status” event occurs.
-Annual benefit choices include medical/vision coverage, short-term disability, flexible spending accounts, health savings accounts, accidental death and dismemberment and the voluntary dental plan.
+1 of the following year and cannot be changed during that calendar year unless a qualifying life event (change in family status) occurs that meets the IRS rules.
+Annual benefit choices include medical/vision/preventive dental coverage, short-term disability, flexible spending accounts, health savings accounts, accidental death and dismemberment and the voluntary dental and legal plans.

 Benefits Open Enrollment

 An online benefits system, “EBenefits,” is available year-round and displays benefit coverages and costs for all benefit-eligible employees.
 In late fall each year, communications are sent out, and employees are eligible to enroll in their annual choice benefits for the next calendar year.

 Once an employee selects his or her annual choice benefit programs for the year, selections remain in effect for the entire calendar year unless the employee experiences a qualifying “change in family status” event.

 “Change in family status” is the term used in Internal Revenue Service (IRS) regulations to allow some benefit adjustments due to circumstances occurring before the next open enrollment period.
 If a qualifying event occurs, an employee must report it within 31 days, or the change cannot be made until the next open enrollment period.
 More information regarding eligible change in family status events is available from the Human Resources Service Center on the West Lafayette campus or from the regional campus human resources offices.

 All health plans offered provide coverage for preventive care, hospitalization, various outpatient services and prescription drugs.
 Coverage becomes effective when an employee is hired or when first enrolled in the plan.
 Employees who have medical coverage outside the University may elect not to participate in Purdue’s health plans.